 Dukascopy has the following additional features:

-Trading of binary options and CFD trading.
+- In addition for forex, Dukascopy offers trading for indices, metals, stocks and binary options.
 Note, however, that Forex Scam Alerts does not recommend binary options trading.

 Broker reviewed: Dukascopy Bank